artsus4/hakchi2-wiki/Modifications-and-modules-guide-(not-completed-yet).md

 So, why we need to install custom kernel?
 Actually it has only one important modification: When NES Mini boots up it executes "**/etc/preinit**" (or "**/var/lib/hakchi/rootfs/etc/preinit**", it's *the same* file) script on the very early boot stage.
 This script, in turn, executes files from "**/etc/preinit.d**" directory.
 So we can store our overmounting scripts there.

-Let's sum everything up.
+Lets sum everything up.
 To edit any file/directory on read-only file system you need:
 * Create copy of this file/directory into "**/var/lib/hakchi/rootfs/*your_directory***"
 * Create script file into **/etc/preinit.d**" which overmounts "**/var/lib/hakchi/rootfs/*your_directory***" on "**/*your_directory***"
 * After reboot edit this file/directory without any problems